 - Repairs service

-We use the feedback we receive to review and improve our services.
+We use feedback to review and improve our services.

-Resident Champions support our Area Housing Managers by acting as our eyes and ears on the ground and monitoring the effectiveness of service contracts, such as cleaning and repairs, at our smaller housing developments.
+Resident Champions support our Housing Officers by acting as our eyes and ears on the ground and monitoring the effectiveness of service contracts, such as cleaning and repairs, at our smaller housing developments.

-If you would like to get involved in helping out in your neighbourhood, please contact your Area Housing Manager.
+If you would like to get involved in helping out in your neighbourhood, please contact your Housing Officer.

 Residents' Associations provide a great opportunity to meet your neighbours, learn new skills and gain confidence in dealing with community issues.